Myoclonus epilepsy with ragged-red fibers

 Genetic diagnosis should now be considered standard.
 Analysis of mutations in EDM and LMNA is routinely available in commercial and academic laboratories.
 If there is a compelling clinical picture of Emery-Dreifuss muscular dystrophy but genetic testing for EDM and LMNA mutations is negative, analysis of SYNE1, SYNE2, TMEM43, SUN1, SUN2, FHL1, and TOR1AIP1 genes should be considered.
 More extensive DNA sequencing for possible promoter mutations and whole exome sequencing could also be considered, as well as whole exome sequencing to detect novel gene mutations.

 Cardiologists should follow all patients diagnosed with Emery-Dreifuss muscular dystrophy, as heart involvement is invariant.
 Guidelines on the management of cardiac complications have been proposed but have not been firmly established (21).
-A scientific statement from the American Heart Association has recommended: (1) individuals with Emery-Dreifuss muscular dystrophy, regardless of genotype, should be referred for cardiology assessment at the time of diagnosis, even if asymptomatic; (2) at least annual evaluation with echocardiogram, electrocardiogram, and ambulatory electrocardiogram is reasonable for patients with autosomal dominant and X-linked Emery-Dreifuss muscular dystrophy; and (3) annual electrocardiogram and ambulatory electrocardiography are reasonable for autosomal recessive Emery-Dreifuss muscular dystrophy (42).
+A scientific statement from the American Heart Association has recommended: (1) individuals with Emery-Dreifuss muscular dystrophy, regardless of genotype, should be referred for cardiology assessment at the time of diagnosis, even if asymptomatic; (2) at least annual evaluation with echocardiogram, electrocardiogram, and ambulatory electrocardiogram is reasonable for patients with autosomal dominant and X-linked Emery-Dreifuss muscular dystrophy; and (3) annual electrocardiogram and ambulatory electrocardiography are reasonable for autosomal recessive Emery-Dreifuss muscular dystrophy (45).
+Some data suggest that atrial arrhythmias occur earlier in patients with Emery Dreifuss muscular dystrophy mutations and that ventricular arrhythmias are much more common in those with LMNA mutations (79).
 Early recognition of cardiac conduction block may prevent sudden death by placement of a pacemaker.
-Because of the associated ventricular tachyarrhythmias that are particularly common with LMNA mutations, an implantable cardioverter-defibrillator ought to be considered in this condition (09; 119; 80; 60).
+Because of the associated ventricular tachyarrhythmias that are particularly common with LMNA mutations, an implantable cardioverter-defibrillator ought to be considered in this condition (09; 128; 88; 65).

-A study of 269 LMNA mutation carriers identified potential risk factors for malignant ventricular arrhythmias that may indicate cardioverter-defibrillator placement (120).
-Based on its findings, American and European cardiological societies have recommended that for patients with LMNA mutations, cardioverter-defibrillator placement should be considered if greater than or equal to 2 of the following criteria are present: male sex, nonmissense mutations, nonsustained ventricular tachycardia, and a left ventricular ejection fraction less than 45% (99; Al-Khatib et al 2017).
-Wahbi and colleagues have since developed a risk prediction model for life-threatening ventricular tachyarrhythmia in patients with dilated cardiomyopathy caused by LMNA mutations that improves on these previous criteria (123).
+A study of 269 LMNA mutation carriers identified potential risk factors for malignant ventricular arrhythmias that may indicate cardioverter-defibrillator placement (129).
+Based on its findings, American and European cardiological societies have recommended that for patients with LMNA mutations, cardioverter-defibrillator placement should be considered if greater than or equal to two of the following criteria are present: male sex, nonmissense mutations, nonsustained ventricular tachycardia, and a left ventricular ejection fraction less than 45% (107; 03).
+Wahbi and colleagues have since developed a risk prediction model called the LMNA-risk VTA calculator for life-threatening ventricular tachyarrhythmia in patients with dilated cardiomyopathy caused by LMNA mutations that improves on these previous criteria (132).
+An independent validation of the LMNA-risk VTA calculator in 118 patients showed a high sensitivity for subsequent ventricular tachyarrhythmia but overestimated arrhythmic risk in some patients with relatively mild to moderate phenotypes (113).
 As recommendations for timing intervention with an implantable cardioverter-defibrillator may change with further research, a cardiac electrophysiologist with experience in genetic cardiomyopathies should ideally follow patients with Emery-Dreifuss muscular dystrophy, even when they are asymptomatic.
 Progressive heart failure should be treated with standard methods.
-For end-stage heart failure, evaluation for cardiac transplantation would be indicated (97; 34; 122).
+For end-stage heart failure, evaluation for cardiac transplantation would be indicated (105; 36; 131).

 No specific complication clearly related to pregnancy has been reported.
-There is 1 published case report of a 36-year-old woman diagnosed with autosomal dominant Emery-Dreifuss muscular dystrophy (LMNA mutation).
-She was diagnosed during the first trimester of pregnancy and developed acute preeclampsia and subsequent congestive heart failure after cesarean section (106).
+There is one published case report of a 36-year-old woman diagnosed with autosomal dominant Emery-Dreifuss muscular dystrophy (LMNA mutation).
+She was diagnosed during the first trimester of pregnancy and developed acute preeclampsia and subsequent congestive heart failure after cesarean section (115).
 This suggests that prenatal and postpartum cardiac evaluation and monitoring may be indicated.

 A potentially major issue regarding anesthesia in patients with Emery-Dreifuss muscular dystrophy is the possible presence of cardiac disease.
 Patients with the Emery-Dreifuss muscular dystrophy neuromuscular phenotype should undergo cardiac evaluation prior to general anesthesia, and if heart disease is present, anesthesia should be approached as with any patient with cardiomyopathy.
 Cardiac arrhythmias and heart failure-associated arrhythmias and heart failure if present could be significant complicating issues for a patient receiving general anesthesia.
-Anesthetic issues related to neck hyperextension in an Emery-Dreifuss muscular dystrophy case have also been reported (31).
-The anesthetic management of patients undergoing orthopedic surgery and elective caesarean section has been reported in the literature (02; 111; Kim and Elliot 2010).
+Anesthetic issues related to neck hyperextension in an Emery-Dreifuss muscular dystrophy case have also been reported (32).
+The anesthetic management of patients undergoing orthopedic surgery and elective caesarean section has been reported in the literature (02; 120; 62).